 Electron is not a point particle

-The present featured model in physics for the electron is a point particle, so with no physical dimensions, an electric charge and ½ spin, and an invariant mass of unknown source.
-In fact, it is a construct of a gamma photon and a gamma neutrino.
+The present featured model in physics for the electron is a point particle with no physical dimensions, an electric charge and ½ spin, and an invariant mass of an unknown source.
+According to The Dutch Paradigm, it is a construct of a gamma photon and a gamma neutrino.

-The generally accepted model allows for the complex calculations of electron behavior for events with other EM systems and mass and electric charge carrying particles.
-This model is nevertheless unable to explain dynamic behavior like spin resonance and absorption and release of photons.
+The generally accepted model can accurately calculate the behavior of electrons when they interact with other electromagnetic systems and particles carrying mass and electric charge.
+However, this model cannot explain dynamic behaviors such as spin resonance or oscillation, as well as the absorption and release of photons.

-As mentioned earlier, the featured electron model is the consensus solution for solving the issues raised by Poincaré en Lorentz.
-These issues relate to modeling the electron as a tiny ball of an unknown substance.
+As mentioned previously, the featured electron model is the historical consensus solution for addressing the issues raised by Poincaré and Lorentz pertaining to modeling the electron as a tiny ball of an unknown substance.

-Poincaré assumed the requirement of counterforces to keep the electric charge within its spatial boundaries.
-His hidden assumption was a uniformly dispersed electric charge in the unknown substance.
+Poincaré assumed that counterforces were necessary to confine the electric charge within its spatial boundaries, with the hidden assumption of a uniformly dispersed electric charge in the unknown substance.

 The solution to model the electron as a fundamental point particle was accepted and is in the Standard Model of Fundamental Particle and Interactions.